StormStreaming/stormlibrary-js/README.md

 2. Using Yarn:

-> `npm install --dev @stormstreaming/stormlibrary`
+> `yarn install --dev @stormstreaming/stormlibrary`

-3. Manually - simply grab `/dist/stormlibrary.js` file and embedd in on your website.
+3. Manually - if you are clueless about NPM/Yarn or simply want to test it out, just grab`/dist/iife/index.js` file and embed it on your website.

 Browser compatibility
 ---------------------